 Health Care Integration

 - Staff: Donna Riemer

-- Mission: Providing healthcare to a diverse population in a holistic and integrated manner that respects the whole human being at every stage of life.
+- Mission: To promote the provision of health care to a diverse population in a holistic and integrated manner that respects the whole person at every stage of life.

 - Co-chairs: LuAnn Simpson and Paula Verrett

 - Staff: Ellie Jarvie